rawitat/gtypist_lessons/programming_quotes.typ

 *:OOP_9
 I:Bill Joy
-S:I fear that new object-oriented systems may suffer the fat of Lisp, in that :they can do many things, but the complexity of the class hierarchies may :cause them to collapse under their own weight.
+S:I fear that new object-oriented systems may suffer the fate of Lisp, in that :they can do many things, but the complexity of the class hierarchies may :cause them to collapse under their own weight.